doc4d/docs/docs/API/SessionClass.md

 :::

-The `.promote()` function <!-- REF #SessionClass.promote().Summary -->adds the privilege defined in the *privilege* parameter to the session privileges of the current process during the execution of the calling function and returns the id of the promoted privilege<!-- END REF -->.
+The `.promote()` function <!-- REF #SessionClass.promote().Summary -->adds the privilege defined in the *privilege* parameter to the current process during the execution of the calling function and returns the id of the promoted privilege<!-- END REF -->.

 The function does nothing and returns 0 if:
 - the *privilege* does not exist in the [`roles.json`](../ORDA/privileges.md#rolesjson-file) file,